MicrosoftDocs/customer-insights/ci-docs/engagement-insights/instrument-website.md

 ## Add code to your webpage

-1. In the navigation pane, choose your workspace from the workspace drop-down list.
-If you don't have a workspace, select **+ New Workspace**  to create one.

-2. Go to **Admin** > **Code**  and copy the code snippet.
+1. Go to **Admin** > **Data** > **Code**  and copy the code snippet.
 By default, your ingestion key is embedded in the code snippet.

    :::image type="content" source="media/copy-code.png" alt-text="Code page screenshot":::

-3. Add the copied code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.
+1. Add the copied code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.

+1. To start seeing data, select your workspace from the workspace drop-down list in the navigation pane.
+If you don't have a workspace, select **+ New Workspace**  to create one.

 ## Configuration options